-The school has changed and grown a lot by adding day students, an elementary school, and girls.
+The school has changed and grown a lot by adding day students, PreK-5th grade, and girls.
 Today, the southern campus continues many of the naval high school traditions, but most importantly focuses on the character development to create well-rounded, resilient young men and women who are emotionally mature when they matriculate to college.

 The school is named after David Glasgow Farragut (July 5, 1801 – August 14, 1870) who was a flag officer of the United States Navy during the American Civil War.
 He was the first rear admiral, vice admiral, and admiral in the United States Navy.
 He is remembered in popular culture for his order at the Battle of Mobile Bay, usually paraphrased: "Damn the torpedoes, full speed ahead!" by U.S. Navy tradition.

 Admiral Farragut Academy was founded in Pine Beach, New Jersey and opened as a boys only military and college preparatory boarding school serving grades 5-12 (Middle & High School).
 It was located in an old hotel called the "Pine Beach Inn" on Toms River.

 On October 1, 1938, the Admiral Farragut Academy Alumni Association was officially organized and William Toroni, Class of 1934N, was elected as the association's first president.
 The small alumni office kept the organization alive during WWII by correspondence and mailing of the school newsletter, The Capstan.